 Social Media hosting

-Many brands wish to use a platform such as YouTube or Facebook Live to stream their content.
+Many brands want to use platforms like YouTube or Facebook Live to stream their content.
 Social Media Hosting can be a good option for many businesses that have lower budgets.
-You can invite your followers directly and be sure they can see your video via there facebook account.
+You can invite your followers directly and be sure they can see your video via their Facebook account.
 As it is not custom-built, it does, however, come with issues.
 Such as quality, speed, and connection, so we’re sure to factor this in when planning our next live video.

 OVP (Online Video Platform)

 A quality OVP provides a customisable, secure, white-label platform for delivering content via the Internet.
-An OVP uses a Content Delivery Network (CDN), a network of servers located around the world, to distribute your live content.
+An OVP uses a Content Delivery Network (CDN), a global network of servers, to distribute your live content.
 It does this by accessing the servers closest to your location.
-CDNs offer higher speed, quality, and security.
+CDNS offer higher speed, quality, and security.
 They are a more viable option for businesses that have a budget for higher-quality live streaming.

 Make the most of your live content